The Stylic Monoid: Evacuation of partitions

 Denote by $\pi$ the mapping associating to each word $w$ the partition corresponding bijectively to the $N$-tableau $N(w)$, as described in Lemma \ref{bij1}; see the example following it.

 \begin{theorem} One has $\pi(\theta(w))=\evac(\pi(w))$ for any word $w$. \end{theorem}

 In other words, the involutive anti-automorphism $\theta$ of the stylic monoid corresponds at the level of partitions to evacuation of partitions.
-We shall prove the theorem after some preparation.
+We shall prove the theorem in Section \ref{proof-evac}, after a detour through a generalization of jeu de taquin, which is interesting for itself.

-For later use, we note that evacuation, as defined above, depends on the mapping $\theta$, that is, on $A$, and is therefore denoted $\evac_A$ if necessary.
+For later use, we note that evacuation, as defined above, depends on the mapping $\theta$, which depends in turn on $A$, and is therefore denoted $\evac_A$ if necessary.
 As for $\theta$, we have the following rules.
-We use the functions $i_a$ and $j_z$ defined around Eq.(\ref{theta-A-a}), naturally extended to partitions.
+We use the functions $i_a$ and $j_z$ defined before and after (\ref{theta-A-a}), naturally extended to partitions.

-\begin{lemma} Let $a$ (resp. $z$) be the smallest (resp largest) letter of $A$.
+\begin{lemma} Let $a$ (resp. $z$) be the smallest (resp. largest) letter of $A$.

 \end{lemma}